 Net Operating Income is dead simple.
 It’s the property’s income minus its expenses.
 That’s it.

 But here’s where it gets powerful: lenders use this number to determine exactly how much they’ll loan your client.
 They don’t just look at your client’s personal income - they look at whether the property itself can support the debt.
+This is similar to how qualifying for mortgages based on property cash flow work.

 Think of it like this: if a property generates $120,000 per year and has $20,000 in expenses, your NOI is $100,000.
 The lender then asks, “Can this $100,000 cover the mortgage payments with room to spare?”